 When the College of Licensed Practical Nurses of Manitoba (CLPNM) receives a complaint about the conduct, competence or capacity of a practical nurse, the Executive Director notifies the practical nurse in question and sends the nurse a copy of the complaint.
 The nurse has 14 days to respond in writing to the complaint.
 The Executive Director also contacts the complainant, confirms receipt of the complaint and, if necessary, requests further substantiating documentation.
 The complaint, and any additional information gathered, is then forwarded to the CLPNM’s Investigation Committee.
 More detailed information about the role of the Investigation Committee and the investigation process is available in the following fact sheets:

 Investigation Committee Decisions

-After a full review of the complaint, the Investigation Committee may decide to:
+After a full review of a complaint, the Investigation Committee may decide to:

-- accept the voluntary surrender of the practical nurse’s licence
+- accept the voluntary surrender of the nurse’s registration

 The Committee will give the complainant and the nurse about whom the complaint was made a written notice of its decisions and the reasons for its decisions.

 Pursuant to section 28(1) of The Licensed Practical Nurses Act, the Committee may also direct the executive director to suspend or place conditions on the registrant’s registration when there is a question that the registrant’s conduct exposes or is likely to expose the public to serious risk.
 See more on registration conditions below.

 When the Investigation Committee directs that conditions be applied to a registrant’s registration, this fact is noted on the Public Register and in the Employer Verification System.